BSZBW/koha-plugin-slnp-ill/README.md

 ## Credits

-This plugin is based on the original work from [LMSCLoud GmbH](https://github.com/LMSCloud/ILLSLNPKoha).
+This plugin is based on the original ILL backend from [LMSCLoud GmbH](https://github.com/LMSCloud/ILLSLNPKoha).